baleada/docs/assets/md/linear-numeric/index.md

 module.exports = {
   theme: {
     borderWidth: {
-      '550': '3px',
+      '55': '3px',
-      ...linearNumeric({ only: 'borderWidth' }), // Spreads in all the default borderWidth values }
+      ...linearNumeric({ only: 'borderWidth', increment: '10' }), // Spreads in all the default borderWidth values }
   }
 }